Resources – includes Safety for Backyard Pools

-- Take your child into warm, pool water so that she will have an enjoyable experience.
+- Take your children into warm, pool water so that they will have an enjoyable experience.

-- Reassure your child that she is safe in your arms.
+- Reassure your children that they are safe in your arms.

-- Limit the length of time during the first few water experiences.
+- Limit the length of time your children are in water during the first few experiences.

-- When your child is comfortable in the water and begins to hold her breath, stand in the water near the pool's edge.
-Have your child stand at the side of the swimming pool and catch her as she jumps toward you in the water.
+- When your children are comfortable in water and know how to hold their breath, stand in the water near the pool's edge.
+Have your children stand at the side of the swimming pool and catch them as they jump towards you in the water.

-- As your child becomes more comfortable with jumping in the water, gradually move further out into the water.
+- As your children become more comfortable with jumping in the water, gradually move further out into deeper water.

-- Learning to float is difficult for children but with time, patience and teaching them how to relax in the water, they will gradually start to float.
+- Learning to float is difficult for children but with time, patience and teaching them how to relax in the water, they will gradually master the technique.

-- Teach your child to scissor kick her feet in the water.
+- Teach your children to scissor kick their feet in the water.

-- When your child is comfortable doing scissor kicks, teach her to blow bubbles at the same time.
+- When your children are comfortable doing scissor kicks, teach them to blow bubbles at the same time.

-- Once your child has mastered these basic water skills you can teach her to use arm strokes and then later more advanced swimming techniques.
+- Once your children have mastered these basic water skills, you can teach them how to use arm strokes and then later more advanced swimming techniques.

-- To ensure your child continues to learn swimming skills and techniques it would be wise to hire a swimming instructor for a few swimming lessons.
+- To ensure your children continue to learn swimming skills and techniques, it would be wise to hire a swimming instructor for a few swimming lessons.

 - Review basic First Aid and CPR.

-- Continue to teach your child water safety rules.
+- Continue to teach your children water safety rules.

 The Canadian Red Cross has been offering swimming instruction and leadership development programs in Canada for more than 60 years.
 Today, over one million Canadians enrol in their programs each year and 20,000 people are trained and certified annually as Water Safety Instructors.